-NOTE 3: As to the part tinted pink on the title plan only the area of 5 metres x 5 metres below ground level and the airspace immediately above the roof of the building from and including 5.3 metres above the roof surface, as measured perpendicular to the angle of that roof surface, up to a height of 7.8 metres average ordnance datum is included in the title
+NOTE 3: As to the part tinted pink on the title plan only the area of 5 metres x 5 metres below ground level and the airspace immediately above the roof of the building from and including 5.3 metres above the roof surface, as measured perpendicular to the angle of that roof surface, up to a height of 7.8 metres average ordnance datum is included in the title.

-- 2 (03.02.2020) The mines and minerals excepted by the Lease are excluded from this registration. - 3 (03.02.2020) Short particulars of the lease(s) (or under-lease(s)) under which the land is held:
+- 2 (03.02.2020) The mines and minerals excepted by the Lease are excluded from this registration. - 4 (03.02.2020) The Lease prohibits or restricts alienation.